 COLLECTIVE KITCHENS COOKING EXPERIENCES

-For those who are interested in trying out collective kitchens one class at a time, we are offering 5 sessions this Fall.
-Each session cooks once every two weeks.
+For those who are interested in trying out collective kitchens one class at a time, we offer sessions throughout the year.
 Pre-registration is required, though you have the choice of how many classes you attend.
-The cost is $5 per preson, per class.
+The cost is $10 per preson, per class.
 Maximum 6 spaces per session.

 Check our Calendar for all Collective Kitchens events.

 You must pre-register with Janet at 306-986-5832 or firstname.lastname@example.org